Versiani-R/take-home-assignment/README.md

 1. Start the server:
     ```sh
-    npm start
+    npm run dev
     ```

-2. The application will be accessible at `http://localhost:3000`.
+2. The application will be accessible at `http://localhost:8080`.

 ### Usage

 - **Process an RFQ email**:
-  Send a POST request to `http://localhost:3000/quote` with the email content in the request body:
+  Send a POST request to `http://localhost:8080/v1/quote` with the email content in the request body as a raw json format:
   ```json
   {
     "body": "Hi, I'm customer #001 Renato Versiani.
 I want a quote for the product y000-000-001, I want 5 liters.
 I'm also interested in the product z000-000-001, can you fold the 5m sheets into 2.5m ?
 Because my truck bed would not fit 5 meters"